mananahmed/con-civ/2017-spring/README.md

 (in the case of religious holidays, for example), students should provide advance notification of absence.

-## Plagiarism and Academic Dishonesty Policy:
+### Plagiarism and Academic Dishonesty Policy

  Columbia College is dedicated to the highest ideals of integrity in academia.
 Therefore, in Literature Humanities and Contemporary Civilization, any instance of academic dishonesty, attempted or actual, will be reported to the faculty chair of the course and to the dean of the Core Curriculum, who will